makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Other Browsers

 This method also did not work on Edge.
-On Safari, `navigator.storage.estimate` is not supported.
+On Safari, `navigator.storage.estimate` it is not supported.

-This method is now outdated and should not be used, as it does not work on any current browser.
+This method is outdated and should not be used, as it does not work on any current browser.
 It only works for users on Chrome versions 74–84.

 ## Method 3: IndexedDB API

 The [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is used for storing large data like files and blobs.
 This method is simple.
-Basically, if IndexedDB is available, the browser is not in Incognito mode.
+If IndexedDB is available, the browser is not in Incognito mode.
 [This was first detected on Firefox 60](https://bugzilla.mozilla.org/show_bug.cgi?id=1571016).

-More specifically, if the method `indexedDB.open` does not throw an error, then the browser is not using Incognito mode.
+More specifically, if the method `indexedDB.open` does not throw an error, the browser is not using Incognito mode.
 You can test this by creating a script with the following code:

 ```js
 const answerElm = document.getElementById('answer'),